MicrosoftDocs/azure-docs/articles/sentinel/health-audit.md

 ms.date: 08/04/2024

-#Customer intent: [AI]As a security analyst, I want to monitor and audit Microsoft Sentinel's health and activity so that I can ensure the service is functioning correctly and detect any unauthorized actions.
+#Customer intent: As a security analyst, I want to monitor and audit Microsoft Sentinel's health and activity so that I can ensure the service is functioning correctly and detect any unauthorized actions.

 ---